 Field-hunting tip

-Look in acid mine drainage environments, stream sediments, and sulfide mine tailings. country — that is the host setting where schwertmannite typically forms.
+Look in acid mine drainage environments, stream sediments, and sulfide mine tailings. country, the host setting where schwertmannite typically forms.
 If you start seeing goethite, jarosite, ferrihydrite in float, you are in the right ground.
 Field specimens usually show a acicular, fibrous, globular, crusts habit, so train your eye for that shape before scanning the outcrop.